1: Look for a "Full-Text" or "PDF" link that will take you directly to the article. If yes, great. If not, go to #2.

 Then possibly search these other databases for specific topic areas:

-** The above EBSCOhost databases can be searched simultaneously - Click on Academic Search Complete, then, before doing your search, click the Choose Databases link, select the relevant databases for your research topic, and click OK. **
+** The above EBSCOhost databases can be searched simultaneously - Click into one, then, before doing your search, click the Choose Databases link, select the relevant databases for your research topic, and click OK. **